-Week Ended December 30, 2022
+Week Ended January 9, 2023

-Ted Ohashi's recent articles on Let's Toke Business and the iHub Cannabis Report p1 Lexaria receives first Canadian patent and commences dosing for its human nicotine study p2 Lexaria reports positive results from human hypertension study - Khiron Bio reports Colombia has confirmed medical cannabis is covered by health insurance • 1933 Industries reports strong first quarter results with record sales and profitability р3 Cannabis Report Model Portfolio p4 Special Report: 2023 outlook for large cap stocks and the cannabis group p4 Health Canada issues two new licenses for an adjusted total of 934 p15 SELECTED ARCHIVED REPORTS Where are we are in the stock market cycle?
-August 5, 2022 p15 Khiron reviews 2021 results and Q1 2022 p19 Khiron announces partnership with Fundación Teletón in Mexico p25 How the market should value Lexaria as a drug development business p28 Khiron a winner from Colombian approve of medical cannabis for national health care plan p33 Lexaria has an active year ahead p36 How to value Lexaria Bioscience shares p38 Khiron CEO Alvaro Torres explains clinic based expansion plans in Latin America p45 Interview with Jushi Executive Vice President MichaePerlman p47 Interview with IM Cannabis CEO Oren Shuster p50 Lexaria Bioscience takes a giant step toward a U.S. up-listing See Ted Ohashi's latest articles on Seeking Alpha and investorshub - The Cannabis Report •
+ed Ohashi's recent articles on Let's Toke Business and the iHub Cannabis Report Did the market misinterpret the jobs report? p2 Participate in our feature: Question of the Week p5 Can Khiron Life finance its future growth? p5 Cannabis Report Model Portfolio buys Organigram and sells IM Cannabis p8 Special Report: Khiron's problems in Colombia resolved very much in their future p9 market misinterpret the jobs report? p12 SELECTED ARCHIVED REPORTS Outlook for large caps and cannabis stocks in 2023 p12 Khiron reviews 2021 results and Q1 2022 p23 Khiron announces partnership with Fundación Teletón in Mexico p29 How the market should value Lexaria as a drug development business p32 Khiron a winner from Colombian approve of medical cannabis for national health care plan p37 Lexaria has an active year ahead p39 How to value Lexaria Bioscience shares p40 Khiron CEO Alvaro Torres explains clinic based expansion plans in Latin America p42 Interview with Jushi Executive Vice President MichaePerlman p51 Lexaria Bioscience takes a giant step toward a U.S. up-listing p53 See Ted Ohashi's latest articles on Seeking Alpha and investorshub - The Cannabis Report to lower in the early part of the week but rallied sharply on Friday following a positive U.S. jobs report.
+You recall that Federal Reserve Board Chairman Jerome Powell specifically referenced employment an area of the economy that was showing continuing strength and that would have show weakness before the Fed would even think about easing its economic restraint policy.